What is bipolar disorder?

-Seek immediate medical care (call 911) or if you or someone you are with or someone you know has any of these symptoms.
+Seek immediate medical care (call 911) or if you or someone you know has any of these symptoms.

 What causes bipolar disorder?

-The exact cause of bipolar disorder is not known, but there may a genetic link to the disorder.
-Most people with bipolar disorder have a close relative with bipolar disorder or with depression.
+The exact cause of bipolar disorder is not known, but there may be a genetic link to the disorder.
+Experts say 80 to 90% of people with bipolar disorder have a close relative with bipolar disorder or with depression.
 Bipolar disorder is also sometimes associated with an imbalance of chemicals in the brain or hormonal deficiencies.